bensoer/cdk-photo-archive/README.md

 - Custom Resources - Retrieve Data Back in the CDK: https://baihuqian.github.io/2020-12-17-lambda-based-cdk-custom-resource-with-input-and-output/
     - CustomResource for bucket handling ?
     - CustomResource for dynamodb handling ?

-## Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-### Useful commands

- * `npm run build`   compile typescript to js
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
- * `cdk deploy`      deploy this stack to your default AWS account/region
- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template